TrildaDevCenter-kmm-kmp/kflite/README.md

 kflite uses the new compose resources.
 So you just place your model in the `composeResources->files` folder.

 ### Run model
-You don't need any platform specific code, just in commonMain.
+You don't need any platform specific code, just commonMain.

 1- Call init on `Kflite` and pass the model as byte array:
 ```
   Kflite.init(Res.readBytes("files/efficientdet-lite2.tflite"))